 Occupations and positions held:

-- Associate Professor of Translational Medicine, Department of Medical Biotechnologies and Translational Medicine, Medical School of Milan University, Milan, Italy
+- Full Professor of Translational Medicine, Department of Medical Biotechnologies and Translational Medicine, Medical School of Milan University, Milan, Italy

 - Principal Investigator Head, Unit of Clinical and Experimental Immunology, Humanitas Research Hospital, Rozzano, Milan, Italy

 - Adjunct Investigator, Laboratory of Cardiovascular Regenerative Medicine, National Hearth, Lung and Blood Institute, National Institutes of Health, Bethesda, MD, USA